audrow/fitbit-goal-setter/DIRECTION.md

 I think for both of these, I should test them, as I am writing them.
 This will be a fun exercise.

+### Results

+Today, I have coded to get the active steps.
+I have also updated the command line interface to run a few commands that use this interface, namely a command to get status, check the API keys, and a command to list the devices.
+These work well at the moment.

+The next step is to calculate goals, given the active steps data.
+It is likely that I should have a sort of caching system for this, so that I don't have to repeatedly pull from the Fitbit API for each day, and so that the code is faster.
+I will have to think of exactly how this works.
+Perhaps it can be, once a day is pulled, it is stored somewhere.
+From there, I can also compute the active steps and record the user's goal.
+This can be stored somewhere, too.
+It will probably involve adding a notion of pulling data for every day between the start of the study and the previous day.
+I will think more about this.
+Perhaps I can make a pull command, as well, to pull down data for all previous days, we'll see.